 The following are areas that might be of interest to all undergraduates:

 - History.
 These courses are aimed at providing the student with some appreciation of the history of western thought from Socrates and Plato to Bertrand Russell and Sartre.
 These courses are of particular interest to students in history, political science and classics, but they also provide useful background for students in the natural and social sciences.
-In the fall the following courses are offered in this area: PHI 310 (Ancient Philosophy); PHI 314 (History of 19th Century Philosophy); and PHI 315 (20th Century Philosophy).
+PHI 310 (Ancient Philosophy) is taught every Fall and PHI 312 (17th and 18th Century Philosophy) is taught every Spring; in addition, other courses in the history of philosophy are taught on a rotating basis.